Liaoqitian/Exam-Generation/questions/python/Fa19-Q14-3-FB-Easy/README.md

-# Nibonacci Family
+# Frankenstein!
-> Similar but different to the widely-known Fibonacci sequence, this question tests for skills on recursion and string slicing on slightly more difficult sequences.
+> Tests for skills on Lambda Functions and list operations (Fill In The Blank Version)

 ## Table of Contents
 - [Variants](#variants)
 - [Structure](#structure)